SJRyu/TabStyleWindows/README.md

 deved with VS2022, C++17, x64.

 # WinUI Composition VS DirectComposition
 In a brief, WinUI is more simple to use, but less flexible than dcomp.
 Modern webbrowsers use dcomp as its backend on Windows.
-Ofc, At the time when they developed, C++/WinRT didn't even exist.
+Ofc, At that time when they developed, C++/WinRT didn't even exist.
 But regardless of that fact, WinUI is still not able to be a better option.
 Cuz It has got restriced in threading, which is huge difference between dcomp and winui.
 With WinUI Composition, as a pros and cons at sametime, You don't need to(and you can't) program your own threading and dispatch model for composition batch/commit operations, in the otherwords, You are not allowed to make threading per each visual, which is an defect.